Boris Yegorov

-Boris Borisovich Yegorov (Russian: Бори́с Бори́сович Его́ров, November 26, 1937 – September 12, 1994) was a Soviet physician and cosmonaut who became the first physician to travel to space.
-He was born in Moscow, Soviet Union (now Russia) and received his medical degree from the Moscow Medical Institute in 1961.
+Boris Borisovich Yegorov (Бори́с Бори́сович Его́ров; November 26, 1937 – September 12, 1994) was a Soviet and Russian physician and cosmonaut who became the first physician to travel to space.

+He was born in Moscow and received his medical degree from the Moscow Medical Institute in 1961.
 Yegorov earned his doctorate in medicine, with his specialization being in disorders of the sense of balance.

 Yegorov was selected as a member of the multi-disciplinary team that flew on Voskhod 1.
 It has been suggested that his father's influence within the Politburo may have had some bearing on the selection.
 As a result of this space flight, Yegorov was awarded the title of the Hero of the Soviet Union on October 19, 1964.

 In 1994, at the age of 56, he died of a heart attack.

 Early life and education

 Yegorov came from a medical background, with his father a prominent heart surgeon, and his mother an ophthalmologist.
 He also selected medicine as a career and graduated from the First Moscow State Medical University in 1961.
 During the course of his studies, he came into contact with Yuri Gagarin's training and became interested in space medicine.

 Boris Yegorov was born on November 26, 1937, in Moscow, Soviet Union (now Russia).
 He showed an early interest in medicine and pursued his passion by enrolling in the Moscow Medical Institute.
 Yegorov excelled in his studies and graduated in 1961 with a medical degree.